Tushar-Naik/python-ranger/README.md

 ## Ranger Daemon setup

 This section deals with using the code as a simple light daemon that can run alongside your software to provide regular service discovery updates to zookeeper.
-As usual, Check [Ranger](https://github.com/appform-io/ranger) for more details.
+As usual, check [Ranger](https://github.com/appform-io/ranger) for more details.

 ## Intent